LLNL/units/docs/installation/cmake_variables.rst

 -  `UNITS_DEFAULT_MATCH_FLAGS`: Specify an integer value for the default match flags to be used for conversion
 -  `UNITS_DISABLE_NON_ENGLISH_UNITS`: the library includes a number of non-english units that can be converted from strings, these can be disabled by setting `UNITS_DISABLE_NON_ENGLISH_UNITS` to ON or setting the definition in the C++ code.
 -  `UNITS_DISABLE_EXTRA_UNIT_STANDARDS`: If set to `ON` disables UN recommendation 12, X12(not implemented yet), DOD(not implemented yet), from being included in the compilation and generated from strings.
+-  `UNITS_BUILD_PYTHON_LIBRARY`: If set to true builds the python wrapper to the units library using nanobind
+-  `UNITS_PYTHON_INSTALL_SHARED_LIBRARY`: If set to true and `UNITS_BUILD_SHARED_LIBRARY` is also true will install the shared library alongside the python wrapper binary
+-  `UNITS_PYTHON_ONLY_INSTALL`: defaults to true if built with scikit otherwise false, if true only installs the components required for the python library otherwise normal installation occurs
 -  `UNITS_NAMESPACE`:  The top level namespace of the library, defaults to `units`.
    When compiling with C++17 (or higher), this can be set to, e.g., `mynamespace::units` to avoid name clashes with other libraries defining `units`.
 -  `UNITS_INSTALL`:  This is set to `ON` normally but defaults to `OFF` if used as a subproject.
 This controls whether anything gets installed by the install target.